 Your complete service history dating back to May of 1993 is on computer with multiple backups on and off site.
 Reprints of repair orders or service history summaries are available for the asking.

-JAMES BARAJAS — Shop
+JAMES BARAJAS — technician.

 We get great satisfaction from performing occasional comprehensive maintenance and then not seeing a vehicle for many tens of thousands of miles while it cruises with little more than oil and filter changes and maybe a set of tires.
 Obviously the first requirement is viable working material!
 We will let you know if we feel your vehicle is a “sinkhole” and, in extreme case, decline servicing it.